inbo/inbo-pyutils/gis/split_shapefile_by_attributes/README.md

 When running the function inside Python, make sure the location is added to the PATH in order to enable the import of the function.

-Similar to the GUI functionality, the python function `split_shape_by_attribute` reads an input file, request the information from GBIF and adds the required information from the mapping.
+Similar to the GUI functionality, the python function `split_shape_by_attribute` requires an input file, an output directory and an attribute name:

 ```python
 from split_shapefile_by_attributes import split_shape_by_attribute
 split_shape_by_attribute("my_shapefile.shp", "./output_dir", "TAG")
 ```